Wellness

 Bronson Canyon

-The name Mulholland Drive might make you think of director David Lynch.
-But the street itself borders Fryman Canyon Park, a 122-acre enclave in the eastern Santa Monica Mountains.
-Get set for stunning views and access to the Betty B. Dearing Cross Mountain Trail, which connects Wilacre Park, Franklin Canyon and Coldwater Canyon Park.
+The name Mulholland Drive might make you think of the David Lynch-directed film starring Naomi Watts, but the road itself borders Fryman Canyon Park, a 122-acre enclave in the eastern Santa Monica Mountains.
+The park is abundant in wildlife and spectacular vistas.
+It offers access to the Betty B. Dearing Cross Mountain Trail, which is open to hikers, horseback riders and leashed dogs.
+Dearing Trail is a moderately challenging 5-mile out-and-back that connects Wilacre Park, Franklin Canyon and Coldwater Canyon Park.
+Be sure to make a stop at the Nancy Hoover Pohl Overlook to marvel at the San Fernando Valley.

 Temescal Gateway Park